Chesterfield Canal: Western section

 Restoration had focused initially on the route east from Norwood Tunnel to Worksop, which presented relatively few physical obstacles to being restored to navigation.
 However, in practice progress had been slow, and attention turned to the section west of Norwood Tunnel, where much more damage had been done to the canal bed, with it being filled in and built over in many places.
 This included the construction of housing at Killamarsh in the 1970s, which went ahead despite protests.
 However, parts of the channel had survived remarkably well in places, as it had been used to supply water to the iron industry, and maintained by a team with a boat until the 1950s.
 The last few miles of the canal, from Chesterfield to Staveley, were in reasonable condition, although the towpath was overgrown and difficult to access, while much of the route was under threat from opencast coal mining and a planned bypass, which had first been proposed in 1927.
-Regular workparties began the process of restoration in 1988, organised by the Chesterfield Canal Society, and supplemented by volunteers from the Waterway Recovery Group periodically.
+Regular work parties began the process of restoration in 1988, organised by the Chesterfield Canal Society, and supplemented by volunteers from the Waterway Recovery Group periodically.
 Tapton lock was the first to be reopened, in 1990.
 Derbyshire County Council acquired the section of canal between Chesterfield and Staveley and secured derelict land grants to enable dredging and towpath maintenance to take place.
 A campaign to ensure that once all the coal had been extracted from the opencast mine, the canal would be reinstated was successful.
 Two lowered bridges had been rebuilt by June 2001, and Cow Lane Bridge followed in May 2002.
 Four more locks were restored, with the 5 mi section from Chesterfield being reopened to navigation in 2002.

 In a separate development, a private owner of a length of the canal near Boiley Farm, Killamarsh, obtained a Derelict Land Grant to enable him to restore around 550 yd of the channel in 1992.
 Although used as fishing ponds, the work resulted in a navigable profile being re-established, and a water supply was obtained from a small unnamed brook, which feeds into the southern end of the ponds.
 An earth bund at the site of the former Gallas footbridge divides the channel into two ponds, and carries a public footpath.
 In 1997, the Chesterfield Canal Trust was formed, as a limited company with charitable aims, and took over the assets of the Canal Society in 1998.